disanv03/c_scripts/the_art_of_c_programming/quotes.md

      */
 ```

 This algorithm has two requirements for it to work correctly.
-First, as I've
+First,
- already pointed out, there must be a sign preceding the digits, and second,
+as I've already pointed out, there must be a sign preceding the digits,
- there must be at least one digit, because the first character in the string
+and second, there must be at least one digit, because the first character
- is added into result regardless of what it is.
+in the string i added into result regardless of what it is.

-This means that atoi must ensure that theses conditions exit before calling
+This means that atoi must ensure that theses conditions exit before
- convert.
+calling convert.

 ```c
     #include <stdio.h>